Česká verze

 • Receipt of Certificates of Achievement in Courses A, B & C

-• Application for Course D must take place no earlier than three years and no later than seven years, following completion of Course A.
+• Application for Course D must take place no earlier than two years and no later than five years, following completion of Course A.

 • Demonstrate adequate handling skills that are evaluated by the respective instructors during workshop practice sessions